Wladimiro Falcone: Return and loan to Cosenza

-On 2019 he came back to Sampdoria, and he made his debut for the club on 29 July 2020 in a 1–4 loss against Milan.
+In 2019 he came back to Sampdoria, and he made his debut for the club on 29 July 2020 in a 1–4 loss against Milan.

-On 29 August 2020, he extended his contract for Sampdoria until 2024; on the same day he went to Cosenza on a season loan.
+On 29 August 2020, he extended his contract for Sampdoria until 2024; on the same day, he went to Cosenza on a season loan.

 During the whole 2020-21 season, Falcone established himself as the first-choice goalkeeper of the Silani and repeatedly stole the scene thanks to his performances, although he couldn't help Cosenza avoid relegation, as a 9-point gap between them and Ascoli allowed the latter team to stay in the second tier without playing a relegation play-out.

 Loan to Lecce

 On 17 July 2022, Falcone joined recently-promoted to Serie A side Lecce on a season-long loan.
 That season, he played all available minutes in the league, helping Lecce avoid relegation to Serie B.